Arkansas State Flag

 Arkansas is a Southeastern state that shares borders with Louisiana, Texas, Oklahoma, Missouri, Mississippi, and Tennessee.
 The capital city and most populated city is Little Rock, whose name is derived from "La Petite Roche" which is a rock formation along the river.
 The name Arkansas is derived from the word "Arkansa" which described one of the early tribes in the area called the Quapaws.
 Arkansas translates as "Southwind."

-Arkansas has many nicknames including, the "Bear State," the "Toothpick State," the "Wonder State," the "Land of Opportunity" and the "Natural State."
+Arkansas has acquired many nicknames throughout its history including, the "Bear State," the "Toothpick State," the "Wonder State," the "Land of Opportunity" and the "Natural State."
 The nickname, "The Bear State" pays homage to the large population of Louisiana black bears in the first half of the 19th century, while the "Toothpick State" nickname references the early custom of men who carried sheathes or belt-knives.
 The "Wonder State," was a nickname coined by Governor Charles H. Brough in his writings about about the beautiful sights and attractions he observed as he traveled throughout the state.
 The nickname, "Land of opportunity" was introduced in the early 1940s when a group of business men called, "The committee of 100" were trying to promote economic development and created the catch phrase to describe the state.
 Finally, the nickname, the "Natural State" was coined in 1980 when the Parks System in Arizona was trying to promote the state to highlight the beautiful and diverse landscape.